Tulsi Gabbard is a POTUS1 candidate. Scroll down for her detailed policy positions.

 Gabbard has pledged to fix democracy first!

 Though democracy reform is largely absent from Gabbard’s website, at Equal Citizens Democracy Town Hall she supported virtually all aspects of the reform movement’s demands.
+To watch her town hall with us, click here.

 Here are some policies she could adopt to improve her platform: